 To start working on your Brand Guidelines kit, click your profile icon in the upper right corner, then enter the Brand Guidelines tab.

-Please enter the +New Brand Guidelines kit tab.
+Step 1.
+Creating the Brand Guidelines kit

 Here you need to: